VIDEO: Lexus SUV plows into young women fighting in street

 The Georgia State Patrol said that one person was air-lifted to Grady Memorial Hospital; several others were taken to Spalding County Hospital.
 A total of five people were injured.

+The mother of an 18-year-old injured said that her daughter broke her hips, pelvis and lower back.

+The girl's mother says the situation all started with a fight between her daughter and 31-year-old Shameka Sharell Peoples' daughter.
+She gave 11Alive's Chris Hopper a second video of a group of girls fighting, allegedly on school, grounds, saying that it is what led up to the shocking incident.

-Troopers are still searching for the SUV and the driver, who they've identified as 31-year-old Shameka Sharell Peoples, of Griffin.
+Troopers are still searching for the SUV and the driver, who they believe to be 31-year-old Peoples, of Griffin.

 Anyone with information on Peoples' whereabouts is asked to call 770-254-7201.